D-Joseph/pomodoro/README.md

 # Pomodoro Mehtod
 ## What is it?
 The pomodoro method is a popular time management technique where the user takes alternating work and break periods.
-This approach reduces
 ## When to use it?
 The Pomodoro Method helps to overcome a number of obstacles that might impact one's productivity.
 Use this program if you:
 - Have trouble starting work